Home

 BA, MA (McGill), PhD (Oxon)

-Dr. Spencer’s research to date has primarily focused on early modern artists who conceptualized and translated three-dimensional space onto the canvas or page, whether by means of linear perspective, optical instrumentation, or cartography.
-Her publications in this field critically examine a range of visual and material culture that is often excluded from art historical discourse of the period, such as perspective boxes, mathematical diagrams, optical devices, and maps.
-Dr. Spencer is currently completing her first book entitled Peeping In, Peering Out: Monocular Vision and Early Modern Art.
-This is a transnational study on the role of monocular vision in the development of linear perspective and anamorphosis from the fifteenth to the seventeenth century.
-Dr. Spencer’s research has been supported by, among others, the Renaissance Society of America, the Getty Research Institute, the Newberry Library, the Huntington Library, and the Dutch Institute for Art History in Florence, Italy.
+Dr. Spencer is currently completing a book entitled Peeping In, Peering Out: Monocular Vision and Early Modern Art, which examines the role of monocular vision in the development of optical illusions from the fifteenth to the seventeenth century.
+Her research has been supported by, among others, the Renaissance Society of America, the Getty Research Institute, the Newberry Library, the Huntington Library and the Dutch Institute for Art History in Florence, Italy.

 Teaching & Research Interests